DomGambarini/first-milestone-project/README.md

 3. Enter email address
 4. Enter username
 5. Create password
-6. Verify your account by solving the puzzels
+6. Verify your account by solving the puzzles
 7. Click create account
 8. Verify your account in using your sign-up email